Reporter's Recording Guide

 The state also prohibits the recording and disclosure of images made in violation of its hidden camera laws.

 Violators can face both civil and criminal penalties.Compare

 The state requires all parties to give consent before a third party, who is not part of the conversation, can record any private in-person conversation.
 Mich.
 Comp.
 Laws § 750.539c.

 Courts disagree, however, on whether this law allows a participant in the conversation to record without the permission of the other parties, so the safer approach would be to get consent.
 A longstanding Michigan Court of Appeals decision found that a participant in a private conversation does not need all parties’ consent to record that conversation.
 Sullivan v.
 Gray, 324 N.W.2d 58 (Mich.
 Ct.
 App.
 1982).
-More recently, a federal district court held that participants must get permission from every party to record a private conversation.
-AFT Michigan v.
-Project Veritas, 397 F. Supp.
-3d 981, 989 (E.D.
+Recently, a federal district court affirmed the Sullivan interpretation, holding that “the statute is not violated when a conversation is recorded by one of its participants.”
+See Opinion and Order, AFT Michigan v.
+Project Veritas, 4:17-cv-13292 (E.D.
 Mich.
-2019).
+2021) (Dkt.
+202).
 The Michigan Supreme Court — the final authority on matters of state law — has not yet addressed the issue.

 The Michigan Supreme Court has, however, held that, because the law only applies to a “private conversation,” one must get permission to record a conversation only when a party to that conversation has a reasonable expectation of privacy.
 People v.
 Stone, 621 N.W.2d 702, 704 (Mich.
 2001).
 Accordingly, one does not need consent to record conversations occurring in public places, such as parks and sidewalks.